-Listing of the authors contributing to UK Progressive.
+List of authors contributing to UK Progressive Magazine.

 Monroe Anderson is a Cyber Columnist and veteran Chicago journalist.
 A published author, he has worked for magazines, newspapers, television and posts his own political blog.
 A regular contributor to ebonyjet.com, Anderson is a member of the Trotter Group, a collective of African American columnists representing publications coast-to-coast and of the AfroSpear, a collective of black bloggers.